aarnphm/morph/docs/content/VnVPlan/VnVPlan.md

 - **Output/Result**: Regular updates are performed.
 No outstanding vulnerabilities.
 - **How test will be performed**: Security updates will be verified by running npm audit at scheduled intervals to detect and address vulnerabilities in dependencies.
 Audit reports will be reviewed, and necessary updates will be applied to resolve critical issues.
 Continuous integration pipelines will integrate npm audit checks to prevent new vulnerabilities.
 All security updates and patches will be documented.

-#### Implement User Feedback Loop

-**Test-OER-SR1**

-- **Type**: Structural, Dynamic, Automatic
-- **Initial State**: Feedback mechanisms are implemented in the application.
-- **Input/Condition**: Submit feedback through the application interface.
-- **Output/Result**: Feedback is successfully recorded and retrievable by the development team.
-- **How test will be performed**: Automated tests will simulate feedback submission and verify that the data is stored securely and is accessible for review.
-Notifications or acknowledgments will be checked automatically.
-Compliance with privacy requirements will be validated to protect user information.

 ### Compliance

 #### Verify Compliance with Canadian Copyright Law